Three pink tennis balls on a blue court

 ITF Rule 29: “As a principle, play should be continuous, from the time the match starts (when the first service of the match is put in play) until the match finishes. a.
 Between points, a maximum of twenty-five (25) seconds is allowed.
 When the players change ends at the end of a game, a maximum of ninety (90) seconds are allowed.”

-Is coaching allowed during play?
+In tennis, is coaching allowed during play?

-Assuming you’re not a professional, yes, at specified times depending on what rules you’re following / league you’re playing.
+Yes, coaching is allowed at specified times depending on what rules you’re following / league you’re playing.
 If you’re playing USTA, coaching is permitted during the three and ten minute rest periods.

 Source: